 Facilitator: Jeanette Henderson, Ecosystem Preserve Program Manager

-Cost: $10 for college students; $75 for the public (fee includes two curriculum books [a $60 value], certification, instruction, lunch, snacks, and workshop materials)
+Cost: $15 for college students (fee includes award winning activity guide, certification, instruction, lunch, snacks, and workshop materials)

-Bring: Enthusiasm, warm clothes/boots (we will go outside!), exact cash or check made payable to Calvin College
+Bring: Enthusiasm, warm clothes/boots (we will go outside!), exact cash or check made payable to Calvin University